 Without warning, the car lurches forward and jerks you upward again.
 You’re speeding up – and it’s exciting.
 You seem to be on a long, looping track, with an endless series of ups and downs.
 Will the ride ever end?

 This is how bipolar disorder can feel.
+San Diego Christian Counseling can offer support to help navigate these experiences.

 Of all the mental health conditions, bipolar disorder is considered to be among the most challenging to identify.
 The symptoms are difficult to treat and draining to live with.
-Signs of bipolar disorder can be subtle or deceptive to family, friends, andto people suffering from bipolar disorder.
+Signs of bipolar disorder can be subtle or deceptive to family, friends, and to people suffering from bipolar disorder.

 For the bipolar disorder sufferer, it often feels like a roller coaster ride.
 Emotions soar and exhilaration can exist for extended intervals of time.
 However, a deep, emotional crash and emerging depression often follow this state.